bitcoinhodler/glacier/docs/_docs/extend/improvements.md

 partially-signed transaction to the storage location of each private key.

-## Consider Shamir’s Secret Sharing or Vanilla Multisig vs. P2SH Transactions
+## Consider Shamir's Secret Sharing or Vanilla Multisig vs. P2SH Transactions
 Glacier currently uses P2SH transactions.
-This allows all signatories storing private keys to view the user’s balance, because a copy of the redeem script must be kept with each private key.
+This allows all signatories storing private keys to view the user's balance, because a copy of the redeem script must be kept with each private key.

 Vanilla
-multisig transactions would address this, but it’s not clear if it’s possible to do vanilla multisig configurations with [over 3 keys](https://bitcoin.stackexchange.com/questions/23893/what-are-the-limits-of-m-and-n-in-m-of-n-multisig-addresses){: target="_blank" ._}.
+multisig transactions would address this, but it's not clear if it's possible to do vanilla multisig configurations with [over 3 keys](https://bitcoin.stackexchange.com/questions/23893/what-are-the-limits-of-m-and-n-in-m-of-n-multisig-addresses){: target="_blank" ._}.
-Another option is to use a single Bitcoin private key, split into n pieces using [Shamir’s Secret Sharing](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing){: target="_blank" ._}, which would not have any limitations on the number of keyholders, but would require additional cryptographic software be integrated into Glacier.
+Another option is to use a single Bitcoin private key, split into n pieces using [Shamir's Secret Sharing](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing){: target="_blank" ._}, which would not have any limitations on the number of keyholders, but would require additional cryptographic software be integrated into Glacier.